Sign in

 • To have links in custom fields underlined, select the Underline links in custom fields checkbox.

-The Underline links in custom fields checkbox
+Underline links in custom fields if needed.

-The Apply card-like style checkbox
+Apply a card-like style if needed.

 4. Using the Fields tab on the right sidebar, specify what details to include in your company-wide signature.
 For your convenience, signature fields are grouped in four sections: